naotochan/CheckingOwnTweets/README.md

 # CheckingOwnTweets
-For checking own tweets regulary
+For checking own timeline regularly to operate another devices.
+And practice for using github and python coding...